amethystreflection/batch-pagespeed-test/README.md

 ```
  node batch-pagespeed-test
  ```
-This runs the default version of the script, which allows you to run the script 10 times on production.
+This runs the default version of the script, which allows you to run the script 10 times.
 To view the output, open pagespeed-results.csv.

 ## Number of Iterations